Spotlight: Meet Kelly Perkins, our new Project Coordinator

 - June and September 2016 : New York Master Naturalist Training Weekends @ Arnot Forest, Van Etten NY

 Due to limited staff ( i.e., 1 graduate student) we are unable at this time to provide local workshops.
-However, we are currently working on video tutorials and adding to the FAQ to help citizen scientists contribute data to iSeeMammals.
-Please stay tuned!
+However, there are video tutorials on the Instructions page, and there is a FAQ to help citizen scientists contribute data to iSeeMammals.